portellam/deploy-VFIO/README.md

 ## Description
 Ultimate scripts for a seamless and automated VFIO (PCI passthrough) setup.
-Run any OS with real hardware, under a virtual machine, in the Linux desktop of your choice.
+Run any OS with real hardware, under a virtual machine (VM), in the Linux desktop of your choice.

 ## How-to
 To install, execute:

-        sudo bash install.sh
+        sudo bash install.bash

 Post-install, execute:

-        sudo bash post-install.sh
+        sudo bash post-install.bash

 ## What is VFIO?
 * see hyperlink:        https://www.kernel.org/doc/html/latest/driver-api/vfio.html